grebtsew/FloorplanToBlender3d/Docs/README.md

 * If a later `OpenCV` library version than 3.4.1.15 for python is used, several changes has to be done in the `/FloorplanToBlender3d/detect.py` file.
 Please create an issue if you encounter any problems with this implementation.

+# Code format

+For autoformating in python we use the black library.
+It requires python version 3.6.0+.
+To use it install using `pip install black` and then run in root folder `black ./*`